AutonomousDroneDevelopers/autonomousdronedevelopers.github.io/_posts/infrastructure/2020-08-05-snapdragon-flight-pro.md

 ---
 layout: single
-title: "Experiences with the Snapdragon Flight Pro"
+title: "Flying the Snapdragon Flight Pro"
 excerpt: "Information about this drone and its framework."
 image:
   header: assets/images/infrastructure/snapdragon-parts1.jpg